Ben Franklin Bridge, All Streets In Center City Shut Down Until Further Notice Due To Philadelphia Protests

 Peaceful George Floyd protests turned violent on Saturday afternoon as protesters clashed with police.

-Philadelphia Mayor Jim Kenney implemented a mandatory citywide curfew as protests last night from 8 p.m. to 6 a.m.
-The curfew will also go back into effect Sunday night at 8 p.m.
+Philadelphia Mayor Jim Kenney has implemented a citywide curfew from 6 p.m. to 6 a.m.

 For more on the Philadelphia protests, click here.